How to Solve the Four Most-Common Quality Management Issues? (2022)

 A defined procedure is critical, and organizations need a system for collecting and analyzing complaints.
 Your quality management system should support analysis and comprehensive investigation.
 You should avoid incomplete analysis of complaints that tie issues to a common root cause.
 Sometimes, there are nuances that make a new customer complaint different from other complaints in some way.
 Avoid jumping to conclusions, and ensure your complaint handling process is compliant and viewed as an opportunity for improvement.

 “A supply chain is only as strong as its weakest link,” said former FDA commissioner Scott Gottlieb.
 “Every link in the chain must be secure and reliable.”
 The widespread heparin contamination in 2018 serves as a lasting lesson of the importance of purchasing controls.
-According to a late 2018 statement by Deputy Commissioner Anna Abram, purchasing risks are ever-present and pervasive at every stage of the global supply chain.
+Purchasing risks are ever-present and pervasive at every stage of the global supply chain.

-Unknown suppliers are a huge risk, according to Abram.
+Unknown suppliers are a huge risk, according to FDA Deputy Commissioner Anna Abram.
 FDA investigations have revealed that some manufacturers and compounders are unaware of the true identity of their suppliers, since they source from middlemen.
 Another risk frequently occurs when suppliers change processes, and this change goes undetected by manufacturers.
 Ineffective supplier oversight can mean unknown risks when your supplier’s quality suddenly drops.

 Effective purchasing controls start with a standardized process for qualifying suppliers.
 Abram urged life sciences organizations to think of supplier relationships as “partnerships,” and to view supplier oversight as a lifecycle responsibility.